Must-See Spots for Sports Fans

 Home to the NCCU Eagles Division I Men’s Basketball program

 Don’t miss the opportunity to see an NCAA Division I basketball game at NCCU.
-The Eagles have soared to the NCAA tournament three times since 2017 under the leadership of head coach LeVelle Moton, and they show no sign of slowing down.
+The Eagles have soared to the NCAA tournament four times since 2014; three times under the leadership of head coach LeVelle Moton, and they show no sign of slowing down.

 Triangle Curling Club | 2310 So-Hi Drive

-Interest in curling seems to take off during the Winter Olympics, but you can brush up on your curling fandom and try your hand at this unique sport at the Triangle Curling Club, one of the only dedicated facilities in the state.
+Interest in curling seems to take off during the Winter Olympics, but you can brush up on your curling fandom and try your hand at this unique sport anytime at the Triangle Curling Club, one of the only dedicated facilities in the state.
+The facility is a non-profit with the goal of expanding the sport in North Carolina and promoting competitive curling at a national and international level.
 Register for a curling class or book a private group session!

 Triangle Rock Club | 1010 Martin Luther King Jr. Pkwy, Suite 400

 If you love climbing walls, check out Triangle Rock Club!
 With the largest bouldering space in North Carolina, this climbing gym features 16 and 20-foot walls, where climbers can boulder or use auto or top-belays.

 Get your fill of Cracker Jacks and America's favorite pastime with the Durham Bulls baseball team while exploring more of Durham's summer-friendly sports activities.

 Durham Bulls Baseball Club at the Durham Bulls Athletic Park (DBAP) | 409 Blackwell St.